Heisley planned to add color to the black-and-white image, but those ideas were dropped

 The POW/MIA flag is inextricably tied to the National League of POW/MIA Families, which was born in June 1969 as the National League of Families of American Prisoners in Southeast Asia.
-Its mission was to spread awareness of the mistreatment of POWs at the hands of their captors.
-It was the brainchild of Karen Butler, wife of Navy pilot Phillip Butler, who had been shot down over North Vietnam in April 1965, and Sybil Stockdale, whose husband, Navy Commander James Bond Stockdale, was the highest-ranking POW in North Vietnam.
+Its mission was to spread awareness of the mistreatment of prisoners of war at the hands of their captors.
+It was the brainchild of Karen Butler, wife of Navy pilot Phillip Butler, who had been shot down over North Vietnam in April 1965, and Sybil Stockdale, whose husband, Navy Commander James Bond Stockdale, was the senior naval officer in the POW camps of North Vietnam.
 Stockdale had been held prisoner since September 1965, when his A-4 Skyhawk went down over North Vietnam.

 “Mary Hoff called out of the blue.
 I had no idea what the League of Families was when she called,” Norm Rivkees, then Annin’s vice president of sales, said.
 “She then explained everything and I went to our president, Randy Beard.
 There was no hesitation.
 He just said: ‘Absolutely.
 We would be honored [to create a flag].’”

 Rivkees turned over the job of designing the flag to Annin’s small advertising agency, Hayden Advertising, where the task was assigned to graphic artist Newton F. Heisley.